NaufalArsa/PathFinder-Machine-Learning/README.md

 # Resume Analysis & Job Recommendation API

-This project is an end-to-end ETL pipeline and Flask API for analyzing resumes, extracting key features, and providing job recommendations and professional CV reviews using AI.
-It leverages NLP, machine learning, and LLMs to deliver actionable insights for job seekers and recruiters.
+This project provides an end-to-end ETL pipeline and Flask API for analyzing resumes, extracting key features, and recommending jobs using AI.
+The main job recommendation engine uses **cosine similarity** with TF-IDF vectorization, while an **LSTM model** is included for experimentation and learning purposes.

 ## Features

 - **Resume Parsing:** Extracts skills, experience, education, and abilities from PDF resumes.
-- **Job Recommendation:** Suggests the most relevant job titles based on resume content using a TF-IDF model.
+- **Job Recommendation:** Suggests the most relevant job titles based on resume content using cosine similarity (TF-IDF).
 - **CV Review:** Generates a professional, AI-powered review of the resume, highlighting strengths, weaknesses, and suggestions.
+- **LSTM Model (Experimental):** An LSTM-based model is included for research and learning, but is not used in production recommendations.
 - **REST API:** Easy-to-use endpoints for integration with other systems or frontends.

 ## Project Structure